-1. This Practice Guide has been agreed between the Designated Family Judge for Sheffield, Sheffield City Council, Barnsley MBC, Doncaster MBC and Rotherham MBC.
+This Practice Guide has been agreed between the Designated Family Judge for Sheffield, Sheffield City Council, Barnsley MBC, Doncaster MBC and Rotherham MBC.
 It sets out best practice to be followed in the use of section 20 of the Children Act 1989 as a child protection measure for the safeguarding of children in South Yorkshire.
-It incorporates the recent joint guidance published by the ADCS and CAFCASS.
+It incorporates the key themes of the Public Law Working Group best practice guidance published in 2021.